 Market research and testing of commercially available Pile Jackets to evaluate their Expeditionary Value and Capacity Restoration.
 PileMedic was selected because it is the Strongest, Fastest, One-Size-Fits-All jacket on the market.
 PileMedic is now package into specially-designed modular repair kits.
 These repair kits are compatible with current military engineering capabilities.
-A background of their PIER selection process is available in pdf format here.
-Watch this awesome Video of Navy and Army divers implementing this technology in Pearl Harbor.
+A background of their PIER selection process is available in pdf format by clicking the link.
+You can also watch the video here.

 A total of 42 tests were conducted on undamaged, damaged, and repaired timber piles to characterize their behavior under concentric and eccentric loads.
 The repaired piles featured a FRP jacket, an underwater epoxy or grout fill and in some cases carbon fiber reinforcement between the FRP jacket and the timber pile.
 The repair materials are commercially available and were provided by Denso North America, Simpson Strong Tie and Pilemedic.
 The final report on this study is available in pdf format here.